sigurdga/django-by-errors/doc/index.rst

     {% endfor %}
     </ul>

-Now, add empty links (a href="") around the {{ object }}.
+Refresh your browser and see, then add empty links (a href="") around the {{
+object }}.
 We want to see some details about the food we have created.
 Also add an empty link at the bottom that will later be used for adding more food to our list.

 A second view
 -------------